quimnuss/EcoDuet/README.md

 - [ ] Find out what is requiring more texture budget than usual.
 [Increased to 3000](https://www.youtube.com/watch?v=ahAX3w5ovts) with `r.Streaming.PoolSize 3000`
 	- Looks like it's Koikos Hair

+- [ ] Copy the mixamo retargetter from another project or fix it.
+Then fix sadwalk retarget.

 ### Whenever